AbhinavA10/ffmpeg.js/README.md

 ## Build instructions

 It's recommended to use [Docker](https://www.docker.com/) to build ffmpeg.js.
+This was using "Ubuntu 19.10" when tested.

 1. Clone ffmpeg.js repository with submodules:
     ```bash